vlad17/princeton-cos418-review/transactions/README.md

 ## Crash Recovery

 Introduced in **ARIES**: the gold standard in IBM DB2 and Microsoft's SQL Servers.
 It essentially refined write-ahead logging, repeated history after a crash (via redo), and logged **every** change (even undos during crash recovery).

+On a restart, *first* repeat history without backtracking (even transactions that were in flight or aborted at time of crash), *then* undo those transactions.

 `redo + undo + WAL + checkpointing + crash handling = ACID`